KlaraMartinsson/BREATHE/README.md

 ## Design
 ### Color theme
 I wanted to use simple, readable and not to many colors for the website.
-I choose to have mostly orange color because it was a warmth and uplifting tones to it.
+I choose to have mostly orange color because it has a warm and uplifting tone to it.
 The white and black is more for contrast and structure.

 ![Color palette for the website](assets/readme-images/colortheme.png) The color palette was created using the [Coolors](https://coolors.co/) website.